How to Record Online Meetings & Share Them With Colleagues

 Step 2: Choose Your Recording Storage

-Conferencing platforms store meeting recordings locally or on the cloud, depending on the type of subscription.
+Conferencing platforms store meeting recordings locally or in the cloud, depending on the type of subscription.
 The benefit of choosing local storage is that it’s readily accessible and secure, having complete control over who has access.
 Meanwhile, cloud recordings are easily shareable with colleagues since they’re already available online.

 In the case of Zoom’s free plan, users are limited to local recordings.
-If you’re asking “how to record a meeting on my computer,” the process is simple: before starting the meeting, determine the storage folder for your recordings in the “Recordings” settings.
+If you’re asking “how to record a meeting on my computer,” the process is simple: Before starting the meeting, determine the storage folder for your recordings in the “Recordings” settings.
 After the session, the recording will be available at the location you set.

 For paid subscribers, there’s the option to record locally or to the cloud.
 Cloud storage varies in capacity, depending on your plan.
 In Zoom, Enterprise subscribers have unlimited storage.